SoumitraAlate/Event-Extraction-and-Summarization/README.md

 Download the csv files included in the repository used for training the model and install libraries mentioned in the code.

 Run:
-Run the jupyter notebook News Scrapper & Classifier-India
+Run the jupyter notebook News Scrapper & Classifier-India.ipynb